 The objective of this guide is simple: to save you time, save energy, make you more successful in your commercial prospection.

-What is commercial prospecting? (the 5 steps of the funnel)
+What is commercial B2B prospecting? (the 5 steps of the funnel)

-Sometimes “lead” and the prospect is confused.
+Sometimes "lead" and the b2b prospect is confused.
 These terms are close, but not entirely identical either:

 - A lead is someone who has expressed an interest in your company or its services through their behavior (website visit, download of a white paper, registration to the newsletter, etc.).

-A prospect may not be a lead.
+A prospect may not be a leader.
 Example: Mr. Martin, who perfectly matches your target clientele but has never expressed interest in your company.
-A lead may very well not be a prospect.
-For example Ms. Micheline, who has completed your form but does not correspond at all to the people you are targeting even if nothing prevents it to become one of your clients.
+A lead may very well not be a b2b prospect.
+For example, Ms. Micheline, who has completed your form but does not correspond at all to the people you are targeting even if nothing prevents it to become one of your clients.

 In both cases, the end goal is the same for you: to transform the maximum of leads or prospects into customers, that is to say into buyers of your products or services.
 The process that leads from a simple prospector simple lead to customer status includes several steps.
 All your work is to facilitate or stimulate this process.
 It goes through 5 progressive steps: